5 Simple Ways to Protect Your Dachshund in Cold Weather

 Winter Hazards for your Dachshund

-Symptoms include strong shivering, sleepiness, acting weak, cold fur, decreased heart rate, dilated pupils, pale or blue-colored gums, and breathing issues.
+Look out for symptoms of hypothermia like strong shivering, extreme sleepiness, weakness, cold fur, slow heart rate, dilated pupils, pale or blue gums, and trouble breathing.

-It is OK to play outside and walk your Dachshund dog in the ‘shallow snow’, as long as they are wrapped up in a warm, water-proof dog coat and aren’t standing in the snow for too long.
+It is OK to play outside and walk your Dachshund in the ‘shallow snow’, as long as they are wrapped up in a warm, water-proof dog coat and aren’t out in the snow for too long.

 Ways To Protect Your Dachshund in Cold Weather